Sacramento State Hornets football: Cal Poly

 While not commemorated with a trophy, Cal Poly and Sacramento State are designated as 'protected rivals' in scheduling by the Big Sky Conference, meaning they are guaranteed to play each other in foreseeable schedules.
-From 1967 to 2022, the Mustangs and Hornets have met 41 times, with Cal Poly holding a narrow lead all-time, 21–20.
+From 1967 to 2024, the Mustangs and Hornets have met 43 times, Cal Poly leads the series, 22–21.

-Other notable rivalries includes Portland State, Eastern Washington, Weber State, the Montana schools, Montana, Montana State and Big Sky conference foes.
+Other notable rivalries includes Portland State, Eastern Washington University, Weber State, the Montana schools, Montana, Montana State and Big Sky conference foes.
 Also, regional rival Pacific before they discontinued their football program in 1995.